Countries supplying arms to Israel: Italy

 According to SIPRI, Italy is among Israel's top three armaments suppliers, along with the US and Germany, making up 1% of Israel's arms imports from 2019 to 2023.
-The sale of arms and ammunition to Israel amounted to €13.7 million last year, according to the magazine Altreconomia, which cited the Italian National Institute of Statistics (ISTAT).
+The annual sale of arms and ammunition to Israel amounted to €13.7 million, according to the magazine Altreconomia, which cited the Italian National Institute of Statistics (ISTAT).
 Italy's exports to Israel include helicopters and naval artillery.
 Italy's government offered assurances that it was honoring previous contracts and reviewed sales on a case-by-case basis in order to adhere to a law prohibiting sales of munitions to countries at war, or those accused of human rights violations.
 In October 2024, the Italian government announced that it had suspended all shipments of military equipment to Israel.

 United Kingdom

 The total value of UK exports to Israel is unclear.
-In 2022, UK-approved arms export licenses to Israel were worth $52.5 million, but 10 "open" licenses were also issued with an unlimited value, the actual value of the export is unclear.
-Between the October 7 Hamas-led attack on Israel and May 31, according to government statistics, Britain issued more than 108 arms export licenses to Israel.
+In 2022, UK-approved arms export licenses to Israel were worth $52.5 million, but 10 "open" licenses were also issued with an unlimited value, the actual value of the open licenses being unclear.
+Between the 7 October Hamas-led attack on Israel and 31 May, according to government statistics, Britain issued more than 108 arms export licenses, to Israel.
 The non-profit group Campaign Against Arms Trade has calculated that £574 million worth of arms export licenses have been granted to Israel since 2008, but this figure does not account for the value of open licenses.
-According to the Campaign Against Arms Trade, BAE Systems, the largest defense contractor in Europe and the seventh-largest in the world, provides about 15% of the components of the F-35 stealth combat aircraft used by Israel that were used in the recent bombing of Gaza.
+According to the Campaign Against Arms Trade, BAE Systems, the largest defense contractor in Europe and the seventh-largest in the world, provides about 15% of the components of the F-35 stealth combat aircraft used by Israel in the recent bombing of Gaza.

-In December 2023, Palestinian human rights organization Al-Haq and the UK-based Global Legal Action Network launched a legal challenge over the UK's role in arms sales to Israel, calling on the UK to stop granting licenses for arms exports to Israel, after their written requests to suspend arms sales after the 7 October attack were ignored.
+In December 2023, the Palestinian human rights organization Al-Haq and the UK-based Global Legal Action Network launched a legal challenge over the UK's role in arms sales to Israel, calling on the UK to stop granting licenses for arms exports to Israel, after their written requests to suspend arms sales after the 7 October attack were ignored.

-Later, Britain's two premier human rights organizations, Amnesty International and Human Rights Watch joined the campaign.
-Calls for an end to arms sales to Israel heightened after three British citizens were killed in World Central Kitchen aid convoy attack by Israel in central Gaza.
+Later, Britain's two premier human rights organizations, Amnesty International and Human Rights Watch, joined the campaign.
+Calls for an end to arms sales to Israel heightened after three British citizens were killed in the World Central Kitchen aid convoy attack by Israel in central Gaza.